Ex-Senate aide charged with lying about reporter contacts

 Each false statement count is punishable by up to five years in prison, though if convicted, Wolfe would almost certainly face only a fraction of that time.

+He also denied having contact with other journalists when in fact he had communicated with other reporters including over encrypted messaging applications.

+After one journalist published a story about a witness who'd been subpoenaed to appear before the committee, Wolfe wrote to say, "Good job!" and "I'm glad you got the scoop"

-The indictment was announced soon after The New York Times revealed that the Justice Department has secretly subpoenaed the phone records of one of its journalists, Ali Watkins, as part of the same leak investigation.
+The indictment was announced soon after The New York Times revealed that the Justice Department had secretly seized the phone records and emails of one of its journalists, Ali Watkins, as part of the same leak investigation involving Wolfe.
+The newspaper said Watkins was approached by the FBI about a three-year relationship she had had with Wolfe while she worked at other publications.
+The newspaper also said that Watkins said that Wolfe was not a source of classified information for her during their relationship.

+In a statement Thursday night, Watkins' attorney, Mark MacDougall, said: "It's always disconcerting when a journalist's telephone records are obtained by the Justice Department — through a grand jury subpoena or other legal process.
+Whether it was really necessary here will depend on the nature of the investigation and the scope of any charges."

 The prosecution comes amid a Trump administration crackdown on leaks of classified information.
 President Donald Trump and Attorney General Jeff Sessions have decried such disclosures, with Sessions saying in August that the number of leak of criminal leak probes had more than tripled in the early months of the Trump administration.